trp02/pokeRun/README.md

 ![Alt text](https://user-images.githubusercontent.com/83850231/235234131-99a49b78-8670-4845-9968-a853d5bcfc97.png)

 There is a start screen that summarizes how to play the game visually.
-It’s mostly self explanatory.
 How much damage you take from an obstacle will depend on which pokemon you use to run through it.
 Also health can only be picked up by the pokemon of the same type.

 <a name="br2"></a>**To play the game:**